 Can you believe that this track is still in use today on a daily basis?

-The embarkment severely restricted the normal historical lagoon drainage for the first time and also changed the tidal flow.
+The embarkment severely restricted the normal historical lagoon drainage for the first time and ultimately this changed the tidal flow.

 Highway 101 Bridge

-In the 1930’s the Pacific Coast Highway, otherwise known as US Route 101 was expanded, the roadbed along the beach was heightened, and a bridge was built over the mouth of the lagoon.
+In the 1930’s the Pacific Coast Highway, otherwise known as US Route 101 was expanded, the roadbed along the beach heightened, and a bridge built over the mouth of the lagoon.